learning-zone/java-basics/hibernate-questions.md

 |Query	                |This interface is implemented by each JPA vendor to obtain relational objects that meet the criteria.|

 #### Q. Name some important interfaces of Hibernate framework?
+* **Session Interface**: This is the primary interface used by hibernate applications The instances of this interface are lightweight and are inexpensive to create and destroy Hibernate sessions are not thread safe

+* **Session Factory Interface**: This is a factory that delivers the session objects to hibernate application.

+* **Configuration Interface**: This interface is used to configure and bootstrap hibernate.
+The instance of this interface is used by the application in order to specify the location of hbm documents

+* **Transaction Interface**: This interface abstracts the code from any kind of transaction implementations such as JDBC transaction, JTA transaction

+* **Query and Criteria Interface**: This interface allows the user to perform queries and also control the flow of the query execution

 #### Q. Name some important annotations used for Hibernate mapping?
 #### Q. What is Hibernate SessionFactory and how to configure it?
 #### Q. What is difference between openSession and getCurrentSession?